dalong0514/readnotes/20200106计算原文/2020112Clean-Architecture/2020112Clean-Architecture3501.md

 We met our dates and our commitments.
 Our customer was happy.
 We were happy.
 Life was good.

-But we learned a good lesson: You can’t make a reusable framework until you first make a usable framework.
+But we learned a good lesson: You can't make a reusable framework until you first make a usable framework.
 Reusable frameworks require that you build them in concert with several reusing applications.

 Conclusion

 As I said at the start, this appendix is somewhat autobiographical.
-I’ve hit the high points of the projects that I felt had an architectural impact.
+I've hit the high points of the projects that I felt had an architectural impact.
 And, of course, I mentioned a few episodes that were not exactly relevant to the technical content of this book, but were significant nonetheless.

 Of course, this was a partial history.
 There were many other projects that I worked on over the decades.
 I also purposely stopped this history in the early 1990s—because I have another book to write about the events of the late 1990s.